 - a.
 Selecting FOVLDIR in the environment variable list.
 "FOVLDIR" will be displayed in the Variable Name field, and its current setting in the Variable Value field. - b.
-Use the browse ("...") button to navigate to the sample09 folder, select any file, and click "OK".
+Use the browse ("...") button to navigate to the SAMPLE09 folder, select any file, and click OK.
 The path and filename are returned to the Variable Value field. - c.
 Delete the last "\" and the file name that follows it from the string in the Variable Value field. - d.
 Click the Set button to set your change in the Section list of environment variables. - e.
-Click the Apply button to save your changes to the COBOL85.CBR file. - 4.
-When you have finished reviewing the environment variables, select Exit from the File menu.
+Click the Apply button to save your changes to the COBOL85.CBR file. - 5.
+Click Apply.
+The data is saved in the object initialization file. - 6.
+On the File menu, click Exit to terminate the run-time environment setup tool.